apmp-dxfg/apmp-dxfg.github.io/index.md

   <figcaption>The Asia Pacific Metrology Programme has a special focus group looking at digitalisation in metrology.</figcaption>
 </figure>

-{% include important.html content="This site is currently under construction" %}

 {% include links.html %}